Who we are

 We have a reputation for being professional and effective, particularly when working with individuals with extremely complex needs, whom other interventions have failed to engage.

-- Bill Bailey, Lord Ramsbotham and Rahayu Supanggah are our patrons
+- Bill Bailey, Lord Ramsbotham and Rahayu Supanggah support our work as patrons

 - We’re a Registered UK Learning Provider and recognised OCN Qualification Centre